mattemade/metal-lance/README.md

 Licenses:

 * all the code is covered by GPL-3.0 license (see [LICENSE-CODE](LICENSE-CODE))
+* music is covered by CC BY-SA 4.0 (see [LICENSE-MUSIC](LICENSE-MUSIC))
-* all non-code assets, such as visual and audio resources, are covered by CC-BY-4.0 license ( see [LICENSE-ASSETS](LICENSE-CODE))
+* all non-code assets, such as visual resources, are covered by CC-BY-4.0 license ( see [LICENSE-ASSETS](LICENSE-CODE))

 ## Section-based progress